jasp-stats/jaspAnova/inst/help/Ancova.md

 - z: The value for the z-statistic.
 - W<sub>i</sub>: The mean ranking of the first level/group of the comparison.
 - W<sub>j</sub>: The mean ranking of the second level/group of the comparison.
+- Rank biserial correlation: The value for the rank biserial correlation, based on pairwise Mann-Whitney U tests.
 - p: The p-value.
 - p<sub>bonf</sub>: Bonferroni's corrected p-value for multiple comparisons.
 - p<sub>holm</sub>: Holm's corrected p-value for multiple comparisons.